kecnry/crimpl/docs/AWSEC2.md

 j.submit_script(script, files=[...])
 ```

-Note that any required installation or setup steps should be included in this shell script (or they can be run separately while waiting for output via `s.run_script`).
 To run a python code, for example, you may do something like the following:

 ```
-j.submit_script(script=['curl -O https://bootstrap.pypa.io/get-pip.py',
-                        'python3 get-pip.py --user',
-                        'pip install my_dependencies',
-                        'python3 myscript.py'],
+j.submit_script(script=['python3 myscript.py'],
                 files=['myscript.py'])
 ```

-**COMING SOON**: If the setup script may take a while, it might make more financial sense to run that in advance from the 1-processor server EC2 instance.
-This will not work quite yet as only the local file system is persistent between instances.
-In the future, there will hopefully be a cleaner way to create local virtual or conda environments which are also persistent.
+If the setup script may take a while, it might make more financial sense to run that in advance from the 1-processor server EC2 instance.

+As a shorcut, [AWSEC2Server.submit_job](./api/AWSEC2Server.submit_job.md) combines both `s.create_job` and `sj.submit_script` into a single line.

 # Retrieving an Existing Job